aditya-/Docker_App_Deployment_EC2/README.md

 ```
 **Self-Signed SSL Gen:**
 This application uses Docker secrets to secure the application components such as self-signed certificates.
 The reverse proxy requires creating a certificate that is stored as a secret.
-To create a certificate and add as a secret, run the following commands in Docker Server Machine:
+To create a certificate and add as a secret, run the following commands in Docker host machine:

 ```
 mkdir certs